felipedamin/lab2-abwrapper/README.md

 - Another application that is supposed to be used by the product team in order to manage the experiments
 - One statistics engine (unfinished, only does some basic stuff)
 - One demo-website

+The dashboard is based on another open source project, check dashboard/package.json for more info